“While our first instinct is usually attempting to push harder, it’s more valuable to figure out where to push.”

 - Extremistan is a world where we experience extreme conditions and nothing can be accurately predicted.
 Unlikely events (Black swans) occur frequently and have a massive impact.

-Many of us base our life choices as if we were living in predictable Mediocristan.
+Many of us base our life choices as if we were living in a predictable Mediocristan.
 This false sense of security is dangerous.

 Having a steady, secure job seems safe.
 But an accountant putting in forty hours per week at a steady job accumulates silent risk.